 Nevertheless, virtually none in the church have seen and expressed what Lloyd-Jones so clearly saw.
 Why?
 It is likely because they feared this biblical teaching would push people in the direction of Gnosticism.
 The core of Gnosticism was that the material world is bad, that the God described in the Old Testament is not the God and Father of Jesus Christ, and that salvation is obtained not by atonement but by means of “secret knowledge”.
 It seems likely that the healthy fear of heresy pushed the saints away from Lloyd-Jones’ proper interpretation of scripture.
 The fear that believers would see the body as bad no matter what and that only their spirit had been redeemed would push them into an admixture of Gnosticism and antinomianism.
 This would cause them to think of themselves as spiritually holy while allowing for all kinds of debauchery in the flesh.

 For this reason the saints have, through the ages, misapprehended certain teachings clearly found in the pages of holy writ.
-Unquestionably it is an egregious error made by these saints to question God and His word.
+Unquestionably it is an egregious error made by these saints to question God and His Word.
 God gave us these truths because they are in the best interest of the saints.
 God knows best.
-We will be much more safe and filled with joy standing with Him even when it means we stand alone in the church as Martyn Lloyd-Jones often did.
+The saints will be safer and more joyful standing with Him even when it means we stand alone in the church as Martyn Lloyd-Jones often did.

 FOR A REAL BLESSING: Go to mljtrust.org and click on “Sermons” and put 8104 into the box provided.